organizational culture

 - We had developed a High-Performance Culture that was based on:

-- Purpose: A common vision of success, and understanding of why that mattered, and an understanding of specifically how that was defined and measured.
+- Purpose: A common vision of success, understanding why that mattered, and understanding how that was defined and measured.

 - Ownership: Taking responsibility for something and being accountable for the outcome.
 This included responsibility for the extended team of contractors.
 Standardized procedures helped ensure consistency and make it easier for each person to accept responsibility for “their team.”

-- Clear and Open Communication: People on the team were very transparent and honest.
-When there was an issue they would attempt to resolve it first with that person, and then escalating if the two people could not reach an agreement and decided to seek the consensus of the team.
+- Clear and Open Communication: The people on the team were very transparent and honest.
+When there was an issue, they would attempt to resolve it first with that person and then escalate if they could not reach an agreement and decided to seek the team’s consensus.
 Everything was out in the open and done in the spirit of being constructive and collaborating.
 Divisiveness is the antithesis of this tenet.

 Creating Customers for Life (4 minute read)